mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

      sbatch job.sh
      ```

 With the flags `--nnodes=1 --nproc-per-node=4`, the `torchrun` command will run the program on 4 GPUs within one node.
-The training process happens on 2 batches of data with FSDP,  and the model is trained with TP computation on 2 GPUs for each batch of data.
+The training process happens on 2 batches of data with FSDP, and the model is trained with TP sharded computation on 2 GPUs for each batch of data.

 The flags with `rdzv` (meaning the Rendezvous protocol) are required by `torchrun` to coordinate multiple processes.
 The flag `--rdzv-id=$SLURM_JOB_ID` sets to the `rdzv` ID be the job ID, but it can be any random number.
 The flag `--rdzv-endpoint=localhost:1234 ` is to set the host and the port.
 Use `localhost` when there is only one node.
-The port can be any 4- or 5-digit number lager than 1024.
+The port can be any 4- or 5-digit number larger than 1024.

 ### Multi-node multi-GPU FSDP + TP

-Finally, we extend this exampel on multiple GPUs across multiple nodes.
+Finally, we run this example on multiple GPUs across multiple nodes.

 === "Engaging"
      Prepare a job script like this,